Saturday, November 11, 2023

 As a budding jazz musician, Shaw must have been over the moon about being asked to join Mingus' group.
 It gave him the opportunity to work with some of the finest jazz men in the business and to play regularly with Mingus on club dates and studios sessions.
 However, Shaw's relationship with Mingus proved to be a double-edged sword.
 Mingus, who suffered from paranoia and schizophrenia, was famously erratic and had a hair-trigger temper.
 One writer described the Jazz Workshop as like being in a "boiling cauldron."
 Mingus' not infrequent threats, violent encounters, and physical brawls with other musicians and club managers are well documented.
 Mingus was known to fire musicians in the middle of a set and rehire them later in the same set.
 Famously, he once chased a trombonist across the stage with an axe.

-Shaw ultimiately fell victim to Mingus' rage as well.
+Shaw ultimately fell victim to Mingus' rage as well.
 On one occasion when Mingus had booked the group for a recording session, Shaw was sick with flu and tried repeatedly but unsuccessfully to contact Mingus to let him know that he couldn't make the gig.
 When he didn't show, Mingus called Shaw and reportedly threatened to have him killed for missing the date.
 After another unspecified violent argument, Shaw says he was so upset that "he literally broke up his trumpet and vowed never to play again."
 Even though Mingus later apologized, Shaw left the Workshop (sometime in 1957) and stopped performing.
-After that, "he lived in Greenwich Village and worked as a silversmith, then a ceramiscist, and finally a hypnotist.
+After that, "he lived in Greenwich Village and worked as a silversmith, then a ceramicist, and finally a hypnotist.
 He and his wife operated a school of hypnotism for about a year after he had given up playing."

 Before Shaw left the Workshop, he had played on three Mingus albums: East Coasting (1957), A Modern Jazz Symposium Of Music And Poetry (1957), and Tijuana Moods (recorded in 1957, but not released until 1962).
 The first two titles were relatively minor Mingus works, and largely flew under the radar.
 As a result, Shaw didn't receive the wider acclaim that he might have had with a better-selling, higher profile album.